By: Author Amanda OBrien

 The stunning black Siberian cat Alexei, CCO of the Discerning Cat

-Siberian Cat Colors: What are the Choices?
+Siberian Cat Colors: What Are the Choices?

 Tabby Siberian Cat

-1. Tabby Siberian Cat
+Blue Siberian Cat (Gray)

-Brown or Black Siberian Cat Tabbies
+Brown or Black Tabby Siberian Cats

 Silver Tabby Siberian Cats